clinical-nlp/clinical-nlp.github.io/2023/call-for-papers.md

 * Clinical NLP for clinical conversations (e.g., doctor-patient)
 * Multi-word expressions in Clinical NLP, a joint track with [MWE 2023](https://multiword.org/mwe2023/)

+The 5th Clinical NLP Workshop will be co-located with [ACL 2023](https://2023.aclweb.org/) in Toronto, Canada - July 13 or 14, 2023.

 ## Shared Task